microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export const VerticalSpacer: StyledComponent<"div", any, {}, never>;

-// Warning: (ae-missing-release-tag) "visibleColumnsCommand" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function visibleColumnsCommand(table: ColumnTable, columns?: string[], onCheckChange?: (column: string, checked: boolean) => void, props?: Partial<ICommandBarItemProps>): ICommandBarItemProps;

 // Warning: (ae-missing-release-tag) "Window" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //